waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Reflection Learnings (Turn 109213)
 - **Confirmation Bias:** I had a major hallucination that the eastern boulder puzzle on Victory Road 1F was optional.
 I clung to this belief despite my own tools (`gem_pathfinder_v2`) and system warnings indicating the path was blocked.
 I must learn to trust my tools and data over my own intuition, and actively try to disprove my own hypotheses.

+# V. Future Development Ideas
+- **Pathfinder Debugging Agent:** An agent to parse pathfinder debug output and provide a concise summary of why a path failed.
+This would automate the multi-step process I currently do manually.